***Nuclear courses only available. Master's program is not available at this time (anticipated in 2020).***

 The flexible nature of our programs makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.

-The below online courses will be live this fall and spring for a jump start into the program.
+The below online courses will be live this spring for a jump start into the program.
 If interested in taking these courses please contact email@example.com.

 Are you interested in learning more and receiving updates on the Master of Nuclear Engineering program?
 Please provide your email address below.